michelou/android-examples/apps-for-android/README.txt

 -------------

-We assume here the Android emulator is up and running; if not we start it using the shell command (let us assume the existence of the "2.2_128M_HVGA" virtual device) :
+We assume here the Android emulator is up and running; if not we start it using the shell command (let us assume the existence of the "API_8" virtual device) :

-   apps-for-android> emulator -no-boot-anim -no-jni -avd 2.2_128M_HVGA &
+   apps-for-android> emulator -no-boot-anim -no-jni -avd API_8 &

-Then we move for instance to the "Snake" project directory and execute one of the following Ant targets :
+Then we move for instance to the "Triangle" project directory and execute one of the following Ant targets :

    apps-for-android> cd Triangle
-   Snake> ant clean
+   Triangle> ant clean
-   Snake> ant scala-compile
+   Triangle> ant scala-compile
-   Snake> ant debug
+   Triangle> ant debug
-   Snake> ant install
+   Triangle> ant install
    (now let us have a look at our application on the emulator !)
-   Snake> ant uninstall
+   Triangle> ant uninstall

 ===============================================================================